ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/4-operational-emissions.md

 ## Networking and Infrastructure
 {% include categoryItem.html item="CatONetworkDevices" %}

+### Estimated emissions

+**Estimate used: High level = 40.33kgCO<sub>2</sub>e/year**

+Estimate confidence: medium

+### Agreed scope

+The scope here is the same as the [Networking and Infrastructure Hardware category](projects/green-web-foundation/upstream#networking-and-infrastructure-hardware) in upstream emissions.

+### High level estimate methodology

+For this estimate, you first need to work out an average power consumption figure.

+For the router in the Berlin office, we found its data sheet which uses 10W (0.01kWh)) as the average power consumption.

-For the operational carbon of networking and infrastructure, we took the maximum power load rating of 18W found on the power supply for the UK office router and assumed an average use of 60% (based on some research papers [^1], [^2]) of its total power equating to 10.8W (0.0108kWh).
+For the router in the UK office, we couldn't find a data sheet.
+Instead we saw the plug for the router had a maximum power load rating of 18W written on it.
+We assumed an average use of 60%.
+This is based on data found in the two research papers listed below.
+This resulted in a similar figure of **total power of 10.8W (0.0108kWh)**.

-For the second router, in Germany, we used the average power consumption of 10W listed in the data sheet for the router (0.01kWh).
+Paper 1 - [Equipment power consumption in optical multilayer networks – source data. ](https://www.researchgate.net/publication/272819245_Equipment_power_consumption_in_optical_multilayer_networks_-_source_data) - Idzikowski, Filip & Heddeghem, Ward & Idzikowski, F & Vereecken, W & Colle, Didier & Pickavet, Mario & Demeester, Piet.
+(2012).

+Paper 2 - [Electricity Intensity of Internet Data Transmission: Untangling the Estimates.
+Journal of Industrial Ecology, 22: 785-798.](https://doi.org/10.1111/jiec.12630) - Aslan, J., Mayers, K., Koomey, J.G. and France, C. (2018).

-We also assume the routers are operating 24 hours a day, all year round.
+We also assumed the routers are operating 24 hours a day, all year round.
+Lastly we factored in the [regional grid carbon intensity](/projects/green-web-foundation/assumptions#regional-carbon-intensity) of each router's location to estimate the emissions.

-This value is then multiplied by the carbon intensity of the region to calculate the carbon emissions:

 **Germany (0.364kgCO<sub>2</sub>e/kWh)**